Uminosachi/sd-webui-inpaint-anything/README.md

 * Enter `https://github.com/Uminosachi/sd-webui-inpaint-anything.git` in the `URL for extension's git repository` field.
 * Click on the `Install` button.
 * Once installation is complete, restart the Web UI.
+* Note: This extension supports v1.3.0 or higher of AUTOMATIC1111's Stable Diffusion Web UI.

 ## Running the application